Freephone helpline: 0800 917 8495

 This was a defining moment, as parents we knew this could be a turning point for our family.
 We left clinic expecting the results from the biopsy to take around six months.
 However, just over a month later we were notified that some early results came through indicating that further testing was to be carried out and to expect the final results in early January 2013.

-On the 14th December 2012 we received a call from the genetics team to inform us the results had arrived and could we could go back to Sheffield for an 'end of clinic' appointment a week before Christmas, at this point we knew it must be a positive diagnosis.
+Just over a week before Christmas we received a call from the genetics team to inform us the results had arrived and could we go back to Sheffield for an 'end of clinic' appointment, it was at this point we knew the news would not be good.
+5 days later, on the 19th of December 2012, we attended clinic and received the devastating news that confirmed our suspicion that Annabelle had tested positive for vascular EDS.

 Our lives had changed forever, Annabelle's Challenge had begun!